 I love life, and I put my heart and soul into everything I do.
 Personal interests of the brisk variety include varied athletic pursuits such as cycling (mountain, road, and hybrid), weightlifting (powerlifting and cross-fit), racquetball, tennis, golf, and sprinting.
 I welcome any pick-up game of basketball or football, and in some years I play co-ed flag football.
 Three shoulder surgeries put an end to my softball days.
 I also enjoy an exhilarating session of Frisbee when I can find a partner.

 I am a motorcycle enthusiast who rides a Harley Sportster 1200XL.
 On the softer side, I love to hang out at the beach or fish.
 I love running on the beach.
-The beaches of Kiawah Island, SC and St. Augustine, FL are among my favorites.
+The beaches of Kiawah Island, SC, Traverse City, MI, and St. Augustine, FL are among my favorites.
 But I’m a Michigan girl, surrounded by the Great Lakes and thousands of inland freshwater lakes with white, sandy beaches, fishing, and recreation.
 I like to hike and camp, with my favorite places being Vermont and New Hampshire, Western North Carolina, Tennessee, Virginia/West Virginia, and right here in the Midwest: Michigan, Wisconsin, and Minnesota.
 I also have a passion for canoeing and kayaking (I have a 16-ft sea kayak), with touring and adventure at the top of my list.

 Alas, I like audiophiling (iPoding), computers & technology, dogs, photography, guns, and art.
 I’m a good amateur photographer and I like to take road trips and photograph Americana, people, places, and stuff.
 Here is my SmugMug photography page where I am working on a portfolio.